realmethods-public/orb/README.md

 ## Application Generation Configuration Examples

 To invoke application generation, one mandatory file is required, along with three optional files the mandatory file can reference.
-If any of the option files is included as an input argument, the related internal reference of the mandatory is ignored.
+If any of the option files is included as an input argument, the related internal reference of the mandatory is ignored. __These files are referenced from the root of your Git repository since they are being accessed from the Orb__.

 Visit [https://github.com/realmethods-public/orb](https://github.com/realmethods-public/orb) to view all sample model and config files.